FabianoEger/tago-documentation/tutorials.rst

 Your setup is ready at Tago!
 Now, you just need to code your Arduino to send the data to Tago.

 When communicating with devices, Tago uses the JSON format.
-For example, to send the temperature @ 26.5C, the device just need to POST the data like:
+For example, to send a temperature value of 26 C, the device just needs to POST the data:

 .. code-block:: json

 	{
 	    "variable": "temperature",
-	    "value": "26.5"
+	    "value": 26,
+	    "unit": "C"
 	}

-But, here for the Arduino, it is better to another content type format (x-www-form-urlencoded), which would result in a post as simple like: "variable=temperature&value=26.5".
+Here for the Arduino, we give a C code example which use HTTP format connecting through port 80 (non-secure) to simplify the example.
+To send the data, the json data will result in code with a post as simple like: "variable":temperature, "value":26,"unit":"C".

 Arduino Code